The Types of Construction Technology That Will Transform the Industry

 2. Virtual and Augmented Reality

-Virtual and augmented reality might have started in the gaming industry, but you’ll be surprised where you can find this technology nowadays.
+Many people are familiar with virtual and augmented reality due to the gaming industry, but you’ll be surprised where you can find this technology nowadays.
 Virtual reality allows designers to create comprehensive and immersive virtual environments that look like just about anything.
 Throw a 3D scan of your jobsite into a VR world, and you’ve got a virtual blueprint that you can explore without ever leaving the comfort of your air-conditioned office.

 On the other hand, augmented reality projects virtual information on the real world through the use of things like cellphone cameras or heads-up displays like Google Glass or Microsoft’s Hololens.
 In the construction industry, this becomes valuable for inspections and replacing bulky construction manuals with step-by-step virtual instructions.